kiyo-e/hono-cli-adapter/example/slaq/README.md

 - Common logic collected via `app.use` (force POST, merge query+body, inject tokens)
 - Zod validation (`app.use('/path', useToken(), validateMerged(schema))`)
 - Thin handlers that simply `c.json` the Slack client data

+Notes for channels listing:
+- Uses `useToken('any')` so it works with either user or bot token.
+User tokens typically see more (private channels/DM require proper scopes).

 Any extra seasoning should live on the CLI side, keeping upstream logic minimal.